sauravpanda/docs-reviewer/README.md

 # EXHAUSTIVE MODE: Discover and review ALL pages on the site
 python run_review.py --exhaustive

-# Exhaustive with one-shot approach (review all pages in one task)
+# Exhaustive with one-shot: AI organically explores entire site in single task
 python run_review.py --exhaustive --approach one-shot

 # Review a custom site with specific settings